-- 1. Turn off the camera. - Remove the memory card and batteries, and disconnect the camera from AC power for at least 5 seconds. - 3.
-Reinsert the batteries and close the Battery/Memory card door. - After verifying that the camera works without an optional memory card, reinsert the memory card (if you were using one). - You can also reconnect AC power if you choose.
+- 1. Turn off the camera. - 2.
+Remove the memory card and batteries, and disconnect the camera from AC power for at least 5 seconds. - 3.
+Reinsert the batteries and close the Battery/Memory card door. - 4.
+After verifying that the camera works without an optional memory card, reinsert the memory card (if you were using one).

-Resetting the camera returns all settings to their factory defaults.
-Any images or video clips stored in memory are retained.
+When the camera is reset, any images or video clips stored in memory are retained.